 1979 - 1983

-4000 roof slates were purchased to restore the damaged roof from Rising & Nelson Slate Co., the same Vermont Quarry used by the Kahn family.
+• 4,000 roof slates were purchased from Rising & Nelson Slate Co., the same Vermont Quarry used by the Kahn family, to restore the damaged roof.

-The Friends of OHEKA, a not-for-profit corporation, was formed by community members of Cold Spring Hills & Huntington to protect, preserve & raise public awareness of OHEKA.
+• The Friends of OHEKA, a not-for-profit corporation, was formed by community members of Cold Spring Hills and Huntington to protect, preserve, and raise public awareness of OHEKA.

-The Terrace Room was added to the Estate to accommodate larger events.
-With the addition of the Terrace Room OHEKA is currently 115,000 square feet, comprising 117 rooms and 50 baths.
+• The Terrace Room was added to the Estate to accommodate larger events.
+With the addition of the Terrace Room, OHEKA is currently 115,000 square feet, comprises 117 rooms, and 50 baths.

 2007 - 2009

-- 2,505 Boxwoods are being planted around the reflecting pools to further restore the Formal Gardens to its original design.
+• 2,505 Boxwoods were planted around the reflecting pools to further restore the Formal Gardens to its original design.

-- 222 new windows & doors from Italy are being installed throughout the estate.
+• 259 new windows and doors from Italy began being installed throughout the estate.

-- 70% of the Estate is currently restored with future plans to restore the remaining 30% of the estate to include a restaurant and spa.
+• 85% of the Estate and Gardens are currently restored with future plans to restore the remaining 15% of the estate into a luxury spa.